In many ways, Toshirô Mifune the man remains just as mysterious after watching the film as he was before.

 A sterling presentation that’s been produced with an eye toward drawing budding new fans.

 The film is still one of the most glorious testaments to the frustrations and exhilarations of chasing an unvarnished truth.

 This book is comprised entirely of short stories, making it an ideal sampler for those new to Sakai’s work.

 It connects two warring social perspectives, finding a common ground between them in the pressurized corners of the classic crime drama.

 Criterion’s Blu-ray is like viewing this masterpiece and all its glorious moving parts for the first time.

 This orgiastic transfer more than simply blows away the previous DVD release of the film.

-Your reaction to Rashômon will likely be determined, at least in part, by your attitude towards Nietzsche’s assertion: “God is dead.”
+Your reaction to Rashômon will likely be determined, at least in part, by your attitude toward Nietzsche’s assertion that “God is dead.”

 Country, heal thyself: Kurosawa’s feverish early gem is worth catching.

 Kurosawa often referred to Drunken Angel as the movie in which the Japanese director finally found his style.